telereso/kmp-core/website/Testing/Screenshot.md

 Provides an onion-skin overlay to compare the base and new screenshots visually.

 ## CI Integration
 Screenshot testing runs exclusively on the desktop platform (JVM).

 No additional changes are required for your current CI pipelines.

 ## Platform Support

-Android/iOS: Currently unsupported due to the complexity of managing emulators/simulators and potential flakiness in CI.
+* Desktop (jvm): tests and screenshots will be performed on this target

-Web: Optional support for Kotlin/Wasm is planned for future releases.
+* Web: Optional support for Kotlin/Wasm is planned for future releases.
+* Android/iOS: Tests on these targets will be empty (always pass), to avoid the need of providing emulators/simulators and potential flakiness in CI.